Archive: January 18 and 19, 2018

 301 L’Auberge Lane, Sedona, AZ 86336

-Discover how plant-based nutrition is changing the landscape of medical practice in the U.S. This annual conference is the first in Northern Arizona to present the latest information on the science and practice of “food as medicine” – medicine that goes beyond managing chronic conditions to promote true healing.
-Learn the latest information on plant-based nutrition, the effects of diet on chronic disease prevention and control, and how to design an optimum plant-based diet for patients and clients in a clinical setting.
+Participants discovered how plant-based nutrition is changing the landscape of medical practice in the U.S. (This annual conference is the first in Northern Arizona to present the latest information on the science and practice of “food as medicine” – medicine that goes beyond managing chronic conditions to promote true healing.)
+They learned the latest information on plant-based nutrition, the effects of diet on chronic disease prevention and control, and how to design an optimum plant-based diet for patients and clients in a clinical setting.

 Interest in plant-based diets is rapidly growing.
 Practitioners are now successfully using this interest and information in a clinical setting to change the lives of their patients.

-This conference, designed for healthcare professionals, offers up to 10.5 AMA PRA Category 1 Credits for many medical professionals, and 10.5 CPEUs from the Commission on Dietetic Registration for registered dietitians.
-Others with strong interest in nutrition and health may also attend.
+This conference, designed for healthcare professionals, offered up to 10.5 AMA PRA Category 1 Credits for many medical professionals, and 10.5 CPEUs from the Commission on Dietetic Registration for registered dietitians.
+Others with strong interest in nutrition and health also attended.

 Conference Medical Director: Shipra Bansal, MD